-12 Written Preparations on Gateway Readings, Topic Area Readings, and Graduate Student Papers Students are required to write and submit a question at the beginning of each class each week.
+Written Preparations for Gateway and Topic Area Readings

+Students are required to write and submit a question at the beginning of each class each week.
 You should develop a question for each reading that could provide a basis for class discussion.
 Your written prep should have four parts.

-- (1) A general description of the reading that puts your question into the context of the reading. - (2) A single sentence statement of your question (this should be a sentence that ends with a question mark). - (3) An exposition of your question that restates your question in a clear way and does some (or all) of the following: - identifies pages, passages, or arguments in the reading selection in which your question arises; - explains in the context of the reading why your question arises (e.g. "in this passage author claims X but this other passage seems to imply not X"); - provides ideas about how one might try to answer the question; - offers possible answers to the question.
+- A general description of the reading that puts your question into the context of the reading. - (2) A single sentence statement of your question (this should be a sentence that ends with a question mark). - (3) An exposition of your question that restates your question in a clear way and does some (or all) of the following: - identifies pages, passages, or arguments in the reading selection in which your question arises; - explains in the context of the reading why your question arises (e.g. "in this passage author claims X but this other passage seems to imply not X"); - provides ideas about how one might try to answer the question; - offers possible answers to the question.